HealthML/AntiSplodge/README.md

 # Continue as usual
 ```

-### Use profiles and train the network with low memory and warm restarts

 ### Tutorial
 Check out the tutorial located at: https://github.com/HealthML/AntiSplodge_Turorial.
 This will give you a full tour from preprocessing to deconvoluting to predicting cell type proportions of the spatial transcriptomics spots.